 Know the entry requirements.

-Obtain precise details of course content, check the information by going into the course modules.
+Obtain precise details of course content, and check the information by going into the course modules.

 Be optimistic, confident and realistic in your choices and expectations.